busra-yildirim/themoviedb-clone-react/README.md

-# themoviedb-clone-react

-###This repository contains the clone of themoviedb website.
+This repository contains the clone of themoviedb website.
 You can view two pages which home and movie detail.